 A biopsy is a sample of tissue that doctors examine for a disease.
 If a person has pleural mesothelioma, which affects the lung lining, doctors will take a biopsy from the pleura.
 To diagnose asbestosis, doctors need a sample directly from the lung.

-Once the sample is collected, doctors will look for cancer cells under a microscope.
+Once the sample is collected, doctors will look for abnormalities, such as cancer cells, under a microscope.
 Doctors will order additional tests to determine the extent and severity of the disease or cancer.

 Both mesothelioma and lung cancer have no cures, but they can be treated.
 However, treatments for each present challenges.